 As we drive off I think how, just before the summer I had been in Piraeus one day, stood on the platform at the railway station, and watched as wave after wave of refugees flowed from the port and the ships towards the trains.

 A fast moving, unstopping river of people.
 I had waited and watched three trains leave, packed to the rafters with so many faces and bodies so as I couldn’t get on.

 Men had come up to ask us practical questions about how to find a certain area in Athens at the other end of the Piraeus line, or how to travel further on into the country.
-Each was kindly spoken, complaisant, though clearly tired and disconcerted and anxious; propitious though fixed ahead, looking, hoping, for something.
+Each was kindly spoken, complaisant, though clearly tired and disconcerted and anxious.
+Fixed ahead, looking, hoping, for something.

 The train ride, when I finally managed to get on, was taken with what felt like tangible of optimism amongst the refugees.
 A real sense of relief seemed to flow through the carriage.

 It depressed me as the decayed Idomeni station receded in the car’s wing mirrors – the two railway workers stood glaring at our departure – that this is where the journey led for many of those people.